luispedro/diskhash/README.md

 A simple disk-based hash table.

 The code is in C, wrappers are provided for Python, Haskell, and C++.
-The wrappers follow similar APIs with variations to accomodate the language specificity.
+The wrappers follow similar APIs with variations to accommodate the language specificity.
 They all use the same underlying code, so you can open a hashtable created in C from Haskell, modify it within your Haskell code, and open the result in Python (although Python's version currently only deals with integers,